seafoam6/lets-kill-css/PITCHME.md

   </Link>
 )
 ```
 note: this is from our DetroitJS website.
 DetroitJS uses tachyons a css library of helper functions.
 This block deals with navigation links that go to other routed pages, rather than external links.
 Let's say we want to add our POJO of styles from the last slide to just this block.
-We could add yet another CSS class to the list, we could find out what border bottom, and italic are.
-Let's be lazy.
+We could search Tachyons to see if there's a set of classes that would do what we want.
+But lets not.

 ---

 The easy way.

 ```
-import internalLink from "../../styles.js"
+import { internalLink } from "../../styles.js"

 const NextLink = ({ link }) => (
   <Link href={link.link}>